TM Bronstein, Gewirtz & Grossman LLC Announces that Toyota Motor Corp Ltd Ord Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, June 25, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Toyota Motor Corp Ltd Ord ("Toyota" or "the Company") (NYSE: TM) and certain of its officers.
+NEW YORK, July 1, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Toyota Motor Corp Ltd Ord ("Toyota" or "the Company") (NYSE: TM) and certain of its officers.

 This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Toyota securities between June 25, 2022, and June 2, 2024, inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/TM.